GenomicMedLab/wags-tails/docs/source/usage.rst

+.. _usage:

 Usage
 =====

-Data source classes provide a :py:meth:`~wags_tails.base_source.DataSource.get_latest()` method that acquires the most recent available data file and returns a pathlib.Path object with its location:
+Data source classes provide a :py:meth:`~wags_tails.base_source.DataSource.get_latest()` method that acquires the most recent available data file and returns a `pathlib.Path <https://docs.python.org/3/library/pathlib.html#pathlib.Path>`_ object with its location, along with a string denoting the version of that file:

 .. code-block:: pycon